0xbythesecond/0xbythesecond/README.md

 <details>
  <summary><h3> 👨‍💼 I am a work in process</h3></summary>

-- 🔭 I’m currently working on `Course Careers` course
+- 🎓 I’m a graduate of `Course Careers` Information Technology course
 - 🌱 I’m currently learning `html, css, python and javascript.`
 - 👯 I’m looking to collaborate with `like-minded persons.`
 - 🤔 I’m looking for help with `tech related portfolio and building projects.`